eye-division/fete-day-site/_projects/interactive-science-salon.md

 ---
 title: Interactive Science Salon
 description: >-
-  The Interactive Science Salon was originally held at Grantham Museum as part of the Gravity Fields Festival supported by a National Lottery grant from the Heritage Lottery Fund.
+  The Interactive Science Salon was originally held as part of the Gravity Fields Festival supported by a National Lottery grant from the Heritage Lottery Fund.
 We are now planning a tour of the interactive globe for 2019 and 2020.
 The Science Salon created exhibitions about Sir Joseph Banks who accompanied Captain Cook on the HMS Endeavour to Australia, and other Lincolnshire philosophers of the era.
 project_date: 2018-07-01 00:00:00
 project_to_date: 2018-12-01 00:00:00
 list: true